hairizuanbinnoorazman/blog/content/posts/20210418_pythonAppsInGKE.md

 requests==2.25.1
 ```

-Since we're deploying it to GKE, we would need to create a container out of it.
-So this would be dockerfile for it
+Since we're deploying it to Google Kubernetes Engine, we would need to create a container out of it.
+We will do this by using Docker.
+In order to build the docker container, we would need to create a dockerfile for it:

 ```Dockerfile
 FROM python:3.6